-Over the past several years I have worked with clients dealing with such issues as grief and loss, relational difficulties, life transitions, low self-esteem, family conflict, trauma, PTSD, anxiety, panic attacks, depression, alcohol and substance problems, and bipolar disorders.
+Over the past several years I have worked with clients dealing with such issues as grief and loss (with an emphasis on prolonged and 'complicated' grief), relational difficulties, life transitions, low self-esteem, family conflict, trauma, PTSD, anxiety, panic attacks, depression, alcohol and substance problems, and bipolar disorders.

 Go to this link to read my articles and follow me on Medium:

 Masters Degree in Clinical Psychology, Notre Dame de Namur University

 1-Year Fellowship Program, Palo Alto Psychoanalytic Psychotherapy Training Program